mathgladiator/adama-lang/docs/docs/what-03.md

 ---
-id: what-a-single-file
+id: what-workflow-dungeon-master-as-a-service
-title: Single File Infrastructure
+title: Dungeon Master as a Service
 ---

 TODO:

-* I get chills about this, so I'm biased.
-* I also want to force myself to keep things simple
-* But a single file can define and outline an entire product which connects many people
+* Workflow
-* Talk about limits
+* futures
+* await/async contracts and their role in simplify implicit state machines